-Task Type NX X3003 3 / NX 3004 / NX: 3005
+Task Type NX 3008

 S В N Е P M

 Configuration Task (Task WHSB) Cyclic 1 1 1 1 1 0

-Task Type NX 3003 3 / NX 3004 / NX: 3005
+Task Type NX3008

-User Tasks Cyclic 1 1 15 15 15 4
+Cyclic 1 1 31 31 31 2

-Triggered by Event 0 0 0 0 15 0
+Triggered by Event 0 0 0 0 31 0

-Triggered by External Event 0 1 1 14 15 2
+User Tasks Trig. by External Event 0 1 0 30 31 0

-Freewheeling 0 1 0 1 15 0
+Freewheeling 0 1 0 1 31 0

-Triggered by State 0 0 0 0 15 0
+State-triggered 0 0 0 0 31 0

-NETs - Client or Server Instances Cyclic 4
+NETs - Client or Server Instances Cyclic 16

-COM (n) - Master or Slave Instances Cyclic 1 •
+COM(n) - Master or Slave instances Cyclic 1

-TOTAL 16
+TOTAL 32

-Table 36: Tasks Maximum Number IEC
+Table 37: Maximum Number of Tasks IEC NX3008

-Profiles Legend: The letters S, B, N, E, P and M correspond respectively to Simple, Basic, Normal, Experienced, Custom and Machine Profiles.
+Profile Legend: The S, B, N, E, C and M letters correspond to the Single, Basic, Normal, Expert, Custom and Machine profiles respectively.

-Values: The numbers defined for each task type represent the (Maximum values allowed).
+Values:: The number defined for each task type represents the maximum values allowed.

-WHSB Task: A WHSB task that is a system task should be considered so that it is not exceeded or full value.
+Task WHSB: The WHSB is a system task that must be considered so the total value is not surpassed.

-NETs - Client or Server Instances: The defined maximum value considers all Ethernet interfaces of the system, that is, it includes the expansion modules, when they are applicable.
-Examples for this type of task are how to engineer the MODBUS protocol.
+NETs - Client or Server Instances: The maximum value defined considers all system Ethernet interfaces, including the expansion modules when these are applied.
+E.g. MODBUS protocol instances.

-COM (n) - Master or Slave instances: The "n" represents the serial interface number, that is, even with expansion modules, the table value will be the maximum per interface.
-Examples for this type of task are how to engineer the MODBUS protocol.
+COM (n) - Master or Slave Instances: The "n" represents the number of the serial interface.
+Even with expansion modules, the table value will be the maximum per interface.
+E.g. MODBUS protocol instances.

-Total: The total value does not represent the sum of all tasks per profile, but the maximum value allowed per CPU.
-Then, the user will be able to create several types of tasks, as long as the number established for each one and the total value are not exceeded.
+Total: The total value does not represent the sum of all profile tasks, but the maximum value allowed per CPU.
+Therefore, the user can create several task types, while the established numbers for each one and the total value are not surpassed.